tgorka/productprices/README.md

 The default node scripts will run gulp task to run the server.
 All the configurations are in config.ts - for the server part and in client/environments for the frontend part.

+## Server documentation

+there is swagger documentation for the REST API on the endpoint `/doc`